President's Committee on the Arts and Humanities: September 2022 Reinstitution

-Under a new Executive Order issued by President Joseph R. Biden on Sept.
-30, 2022, the President’s Committee on the Arts and the Humanities was officially reinstituted.
+Under a new Executive Order issued by President Joe Biden on September 30, 2022, the President's Committee on the Arts and the Humanities was officially reinstituted.
 The Executive Order outlines that PCAH will continue to provide recommendations to the White House, the National Endowment for the Arts, the National Endowment for the Humanities, and the Institute of Museum and Library Services to advance wide-ranging policy objectives in the arts and humanities, helping to support advance the economic development, well-being, and resilience of all communities, especially those that have historically been underserved.

 The President noted that, "The arts, the humanities, and museum and library services are essential to the well-being, health, vitality, and democracy of our Nation.
 They are the soul of America, reflecting our multicultural and democratic experience.
 They further help us strive to be the more perfect Union to which generation after generation of Americans have aspired.
 They inspire us; provide livelihoods; sustain, anchor, and bring cohesion within diverse communities across our Nation; stimulate creativity and innovation; help us understand and communicate our values as a people; compel us to wrestle with our history and enable us to imagine our future; invigorate and strengthen our democracy; and point the way toward progress."

 On November 21, 2022, President Joe Biden officially appointed Tsione Wolde-Michael as the new executive director of PCAH.

 On April 13, 2023, President Biden appointed 24 members of the committee, including Co-Chairs Lady Gaga and Bruce Cohen.

-In this new iteration, PCAH’s mission affirmed: the arts and humanities as essential pillars of a democratic society.
-Together with public and private partners, we create opportunities to support the arts and humanities’ ability to foster joy, resilience, and connection, which are vital to the human experience.
-Our work is grounded in the fundamental belief that creativity, diversity, and democracy are intrinsically bound, and that the arts and the humanities can be a powerful force for social change.”
+In this new iteration, PCAH's mission affirmed: "the arts and humanities as essential pillars of a democratic society.
+Together with public and private partners, we create opportunities to support the arts and humanities' ability to foster joy, resilience, and connection, which are vital to the human experience.
+Our work is grounded in the fundamental belief that creativity, diversity, and democracy are intrinsically bound, and that the arts and the humanities can be a powerful force for social change."

 From July 2023-January 2025, the committee met 6 times.
 Official meetings were held at the White House, Camp David, and virtually.
 As early as September 2024, the committee initiated recommendations and research in seven priority areas in partnership with public and private partners.
-These priority areas reflected the nation’s most pressing issues in the arts and humanities fields and addressed the mandate put forth by President Biden.
-Additionally, the committee also focused on a creation of an “Archive of Joy” as a public awareness campaign to combat the “epidemic of loneliness” as referenced by former Surgeon General Vivek Murthy.
+These priority areas reflected the nation's most pressing issues in the arts and humanities fields and addressed the mandate put forth by President Biden.
+Additionally, the committee also focused on a creation of an "Archive of Joy" as a public awareness campaign to combat the "epidemic of loneliness" as referenced by former Surgeon General Vivek Murthy.